juchong/juanjchong.com/docs/hassio-raspbian-log2ram.md

 # Installing hass.io (Home Assistant + Supervisor) on Raspbian with log2ram

-Intro
+SD card wear caused by running Home Assistant on a Raspberry Pi seems to be a very commonly-debated topic on the Home Assistant forums.
+I've personally lost more than one SD card to excessive reads and writes, ultimately leading to system failure.
+To help mitigate the issue, I switched over to pushing log data to a remote database but found that Home Assistant becomes very unstable if the remote server becomes unavailable.
+This article documents the process of setting up a Raspberry Pi, Docker, log2ram, and Home Assistant (hass.io).

 ## Installing and Configuring the Raspberry-Pi-OS

 ### Installing Raspberry-Pi-OS

-The Raspberry Pi foundation documentation does a good job of describing how to flash an image to the SD card and getting your Pi up-and-running.
+The Raspberry Pi foundation documentation does a good job describing how to flash an image to the SD card and get your Pi up-and-running.
 You can find the official guide [here](https://www.raspberrypi.org/documentation/installation/installing-images/).
 You'll want to use the "Raspberry Pi OS (32-bit) Lite" image for this application [link](https://www.raspberrypi.org/downloads/raspberry-pi-os/).

 I also recommend enabling ssh on your Raspberry Pi before booting it for the first time.
 You can do this by creating an empty file in the `BOOT`folder on your SD card.